 (b) Explain why the person is unlikely to become ill if they are infected by the same pathogen some months later.
-For Examinar's Use Become after the first injection, to the persons body has created and stored memory calls for that pathogen. so if they are intected by that pathogen again a sociantary response is triggered and the memory cells duride into iller . lymphocytes that can the respond to the trathagen quickly.
+For Examinar's Use Because after the first injection, to the persons body has a rested and stored memory calls for that pathagen. so if they are intected by that pathogen again a sociardary response is triggered and the memory calls duride into iller + lymphocytes that can be respond to the trathagen guidely.